KB ID 0001736

 Where Does Win-ACME Store its information

-Good question, it took me a little while to find that out, essentially once ran it creates a new folder in %programdata% (That’s a hidden folder on the C drive usually) called win-acme all your settings are in there, so if you make a mistake like ever the wrong email address, you can delete this folder and start again.
+Good question, it took me a little while to find that out, essentially once ran it creates a new folder in %programdata% (That’s a hidden folder on the C drive usually) called win-acme all your settings are in there, so if you make a mistake like entering the wrong email address, you can delete this folder and start again.

 How To Remove Let’s Encrypt IIS Free Certificate & Settings